 Chinese President Xi Jinping announced one of China’s most ambitious foreign policy and economic initiatives at the end of 2013.
 He called for the building of a Silk Road Economic Belt and a 21st Century Maritime Silk Road, collectively referred to as One Belt One Road (OBOR).

 One Belt One Road (OBOR) is arguably one of the largest development plans in modern history.
-But is this initiative a merely economic one or geostrategic step by China?
-Will India get benefit by joining this initiative or not?
+But is this initiative merely an economic one or a geostrategic step by China?
+Will India benefit by joining this initiative or not?
 Let us discuss this initiative in detail.